E-Wickham/RentalScraper/README.md

 # RentalScraper
-A webscraper to scrape links from kijiji using selenium and enter them into a mysql database
+A webscraper to scrape links from kijiji using selenium, iteratively pass through the links to collect rental unit data, then enter them into a mysql database.

 # How does it work?
 1. The scraper opens a Chrome browser in selenium and travels to the paginated list of units.
 It travels through the first 20 pages on the site and collects links, places them into a list.